Board view

 If you want to group your board by assignee, for example, instead of status, you can change the property that your board is grouping by.
 To do this:

-in the top right of your database →Group
+Open the settings menu at the top right of your database →

 Let’s say you want to group by a property that doesn’t already exist in your database.
 For example, maybe you want to start assigning a priority to your tasks and organizing them by priority.
 You’ll need to add a new priority property.
 To do this:

-in the top right of your database →Properties
+Open the settings menu at the top right of your database →

 .Select